ActivexDiamond/actives-bin/README.md

 - [ ] Implement better parsing of options with arguments.
 - [ ] Implement forced positional arguments.
 - [ ] Implement support for man pages.
+- [ ] Automatically conclude min/max argument count from the argument parsing code / definition.

+Per-script (all:
+- [ ] Document the non-POSIX dependencies of each script, in its `help` message.

 # Credit
 Dulfiqar 'Active Diamond' H. Al-Safi